 To apply for a tax ID number, fill out the IRS form SS-4 here.
 It is recommended that you speak with a small business CPA prior to submitting your form to ensure your documentation is recorded properly from the start.
 While it is possible to make changes to your paperwork, it could take weeks before the change is accepted.

 Choosing right business entity for your company can be confusing, and making a mistake can have a huge impact on your small business tax obligation.
 An experienced CPA can guide you through your business entity classification to make sure you select the right classification for your company.
-That’s why local business have trusted us with their accounting needs for nearly 30 years!
+That’s why local business have trusted us with their accounting needs for over 30 years!